outdreamer/solver/docs/tasks/example_scripts/health.md

 					- Presynaptic GABAB receptor inhibition in LHb increases DA and 5-HT release in the BLA, promoting anxiolytic effects, while postsynaptic GABAB receptor inhibition decreases DA and 5-HT release, leading to anxiogenic effects.
 					- The septohippocampal axis, which heavily involves the HPC, is another crucial system in stress-induced anxiety, balancing opposing anxiolytic and anxiogenic processes
 					- By influencing neuronal firing in limbic and septal regions, 5-HT1A agonists can modulate both anxiogenic processes and hypothalamic neurotransmission relevant to anxiety regulation
-					- Benzodiazepines act on the GABA-A receptor to increase chloride channel opening the rate of opening of the chloride channel, resulting in excessive hyperpolarization of the postsynaptic neuron
+					- Benzodiazepines act on the GABA-A receptor to increase chloride channel opening, resulting in excessive hyperpolarization of the postsynaptic neuron
 					- This reduces neuronal excitability and leads to decreased anxiety-like behaviors
 					- In human, dysregulated GABAergic signaling is implicated in pathological anxiety states, and benzodiazepines restore inhibitory tone by amplifying endogenous GABA effects
 					- Benzodiazepines amplify GABA’s impact, offering rapid anxiety relief by modulating inhibitory neurotransmitters